Frolic-chat/frolic-chat.github.io/wiki/PRIVACY.md

 ## Link Previews
 When the 'Link Preview' feature is used, Frolic will connect to the URL being previewed and any other hosts that are linked from the page being previewed.

-* Frolic uses [@ghostery/adblocker](https://github.com/ghostery/adblocker) to block as many ads and trackers as possible.
+* Frolic uses [ghostery adblocker](https://github.com/ghostery/adblocker) to block as many ads and trackers as possible.
 * Using the Link Preview feature will expose you to similar risks that opening a link in your web browser does.
 * If you are concerned about your security or privacy, consider disabling the link preview feature in Frolic settings.
 * In some cases Frolic uses 'proxy services' that help formatting Link Previews.
 For example: